user-saddam123/FP20-Analytics-Data-Challenges-DATA-DRIVEN-EDUCATION-MANAGEMENT/README.md

 #

 ### Tools Used:
-In line with the objectives and project requirements, I have utilized Power BI, a powerful business intelligence tool, for dashboard creation.
+In line with the objectives and project requirements, I have utilized **Power BI**, a powerful business intelligence tool, for dashboard creation.

 #

 ### Dashboard Overview:
-I have developed a Power BI dashboard consisting of two pages to meet the objectives of the challenge.
-The first page is based on requested question, and second page is optional
+I have developed a Power BI dashboard consisting of **two pages** to meet the objectives of the challenge.
+The first page is based on **requested question**, and second page is **optional**.

 ##
 ## Questions & Solutions